reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Political Philosophy.md

 - Rectification: Compensation for past physical damages and/or excess resource usage
 - Protection: Protection against current physical coercion and/or excess resource usage
 - Pre-emptive Protection: Protection against future physical coercion and/or excess resource usage
+- Forced Compensation: taking someone's resources and compensating them, only if:
+	- The portion taken is too small to cause large harm to the person's interests (e.g. in taxation)
+	- The person is compensated for the transaction in the same resources
+	- E.g. taxation to support welfare.
+If we didn't, we would have to pay for prisons, etc. Of course, this needs to be balanced against creating poor incentives for unfit reproduction.
 - Democracy: Optional democratic communal laws

 Here are the types of force that can be justified in reality as it actually is.